aromsa/programming-univbasics-2-if-end-statement/README.md

 end
 ```

-Try filling in a table by changing the value of `chance_of_rain`.
-You'll see
+Try filling in a table on some scratch paper by changing the
-that you get different output!
+value of `chance_of_rain`.
+You'll see that you get different output!

 |`chance_of_rain` value|Output|
 |-|-|